spang-lab/FastqPuri/README.md

 $ sudo make install
 ```

-When running cmake, there are some variables you can set
+When running `cmake`, there are some variables you can set
 using the option -D followed by the variable name.
-This variables are,
+These variables are:

 - `CMAKE_C_COMPILER`: `C` compiler (default `gcc`)
 - `CMAKE_C_FLAGS`: compiler flags (default `-Wall -O3 -march=native -std=c11`).